agilord/aws_client/generated/aws_gamelift_api/README.md

 **Warning: This is a generated library, some operations may not work.**

 *About the service:*
-Amazon GameLift provides a range of multiplayer game hosting solutions.
-As a fully managed service, GameLift helps you:
+GameLift provides solutions for hosting session-based multiplayer game servers in the cloud, including tools for deploying, operating, and scaling game servers.
+Built on AWS global computing infrastructure, GameLift helps you deliver high-performance, high-reliability, low-cost game servers while dynamically scaling your resource usage to meet player demand.

 ## Links